yonib05/samples/04-UX-demos/02-video-games-sales-assistant/README.md

 > You can also change the data source to connect to your preferred database engine by adapting the Agent's instructions and tool implementations.

 > [!IMPORTANT]
-> Enhance AI safety and compliance by implementing **[Amazon Bedrock Guardrails](https://aws.amazon.com/bedrock/guardrails/)** for your AI applications.
+> Enhance AI safety and compliance by implementing [Amazon Bedrock Guardrails](https://aws.amazon.com/bedrock/guardrails/) for your AI applications with the seamless integration offered by **[Strands Agents SDK](https://strandsagents.com/latest/user-guide/safety-security/guardrails/)**.

 The **user interaction workflow** operates as follows: